fl0m0/SCuSA/doc/RevA1_Notes.md

 1. C101, C102: wrong footprint, 0805 instead of 0603
 2. FB100, FB101: wrong footprint, 1206 instead of 0805 but 742792620 should be 0603
 3. DNP parts are shown on ibom
+4. U103: wrong pinout (should be non-R type), GND and RESET flipped.

 # Modifications